wp-plugins/portfolio-mgmt/readme.txt

 * Fixed a WP_DEBUG error occurring in custom meta box

 = 1.1.0 =
-Fixed an issue with the Unordered List of Services with Links returning incorrect markup.
+* Fixed an issue with the Unordered List of Services with Links returning incorrect markup.

+= 1.1.1 =
+* Updated the menu icon.